jcnghm/rust-api/README.md

-# API Framework - Built in Rust Actix Web
+# API Framework - Built in Rust, Actix Web

 A REST API framework built with Rust and Actix Web, featuring JWT authentication, and CRUD operations with SQLite database support.